rtedpro-cpu/dockermox/lxc/main.md

 And uncomment the line with "ConditionVirtualization"

-save it and refresh the systemctl dameon.
+save it and "systemctl daemon-reload" then "systemctl restart lxcfs" \\inside container\\

 Make sure you already have vmbr0 networking or else it wont work.